 While working the book CHASE!
 A Tribute to the Keystone Kops (slight plug there, hee hee), editor Lon Davis kindly asked me: had I ever read he and his wife Debra’s book King of the Movies: Francis X. Bushman?
 When I said I hadn’t, he offered to send me a copy.
 Of course I accepted–who wouldn’t want to learn more about Edwardian heartthrob Frankie X?

 And I can now say, without bias or exaggeration, that King of the Movies is one of the most engaging, readable biographies of a screen star that I’ve come across, possibly supplanting my former favorites Vamp: The Rise and Fall of Theda Bara and The First King of Hollywood: The Life of Douglas Fairbanks.
 Or at least standing shoulder to shoulder with them.
-I mean, they’re pretty darn awesome too.Continue reading
+I mean, those book are pretty darn awesome too.Continue reading